A budget-friendly beginner shoe from the new(ish) Korean climbing company.

 This shoe has a simple construction consisting of a flat symmetrical last, suede upper and a lace-up system.
-Scarpa has gone with the ultra-sticky Vibram XS Edge (3.5mm) rubber, which is a very high-quality rubber for such a small price tag.
-Combine this with the medium-stiff midsole, and this shoe has no problem edging on small precises edges.
+Surprisingly, Scarpa uses Vibram XS Edge rubber for the Helix, which is a very high-quality rubber for such a small price tag.
+Combine this with the medium-stiff midsole, and this shoe has no problem edging on small, precise edges.

 This is a well-made shoe with the same quality construction you’d expect from Scarpa’s higher-end models.
 Retailing at $99 USD, you can’t go wrong with the Helix.
 It doesn’t get much better than this.

 For Women: For a lower volume shoe, check out the women’s version of the Helix here.

 BUDGET SHOE #2

 The next budget climbing shoe on our list comes from Italy’s other climbing shoe manufacturing powerhouse, La Sportiva.
 The Tarantula, and it’s sister model the Tranatulace, are some of the most popular beginner climber shoes ever.

 This flat lasted shoe and its stiff sole will keep you well supported during your climbing adventures, avoiding unnecessary cramping and foot pain.
 While performance wise this shoe doesn’t really excel in any one category, it holds up well enough in most aspects in order to get a beginner going.